 Qualcomm says the Snapdragon 835 offers smooth, lossless zoom that will reduce the graininess of photos.
 The platform’s Spectra 180 ISP supports up to 32-megapizel resolution at 30 frames per second with no shutter lag for a single camera.
 On dual camera setups, the Snapdragon can support one wide angle and one telephoto lens.
 As for sharper images, the Snapdragon 835 supports the Dual Photodiode autofocus mechanism that makes every pixel capable of phase detection and image capture for faster autofocus.

 The company also says that the 835 will come with support for EIS 3.0, electronic image stabilization that can correct for pitch, yaw and roll so you can capture smoother, less shaky without the need for optical image stabilization.

-In addition to Qualcomm's five pillars, there are other major improvement such as the 835's new octa-core Kryo 280 CPU and Qualcomm's new Neural Processing Engine for machine learning, which should improve overall performance and help your device stay fast months and years after purchase.
+Machine Learning: In addition to these five areas of focus, there are other major improvement such as the 835's new octa-core Kryo 280 CPU and Qualcomm's new Neural Processing Engine for machine learning, which should improve overall performance and help your device stay fast months and years after purchase.

-The major caveat to all this is that while Qualcomm has created a lot of new technology for use on the Snapdragon 835, in the end, it's up to device makers to actually implement these features for consumers to use.
+Both of these machine learning demos are prototypes, though, and that’s the major caveat to all this: while Qualcomm has created a lot of new technology for use on the Snapdragon 835, in the end, it's up to device makers to actually implement these features for consumers to use.
 To really see the benefit of its new chips, we're going to have to wait for devices with the 835 to hit the market.